lazysegtree/carto/README.md

 ```

 ### Roadmap
-This is a list of features that I plan to add before releasing v1 and where they are inspired from.
+This is a list of features that I plan to add before releasing the appropriate version and where they are inspired from.
+#### v1
 - [x] Directory Autocompletion (explorer)
 - [x] Button Navigation (explorer)
 - [ ] Keyboard Navigation